 I HAD TO BREAK FREE

 It was then that I began to grapple in earnest with my own unanswered questions about life and death.
 Untangling the mindset that created a lineage of mental and emotional suffering was my single goal, and I would separate out what was mine and what was theirs.
 I had to break free.

 I sought then and continue to seek today a deeper, richer understanding of and appreciation for the life/death experience.
 Traveling from a place of fearing life and death to a radical new place of hope, meaning and purpose has created within me a significant transformation.

 If I have a choice, I do not want to die as they died, nor do I want to live as they lived.
 I want to believe in possibility and hope as I live and die with strength and courage.
 Of course, I have yet to test my new perspective and I do hope I have more time for it to ferment and strengthen, but I have changed.

-During my fifth decade of life, I’ve discovered a deeper connection to myself and to that which has created all things.
-I am unwilling to put a name upon the source of creation as it is in all ways too confining, too limiting, too subject to false interpretations.
-Yet I feel a powerful presence, an energy upon which love and life, and all that is good is founded and sustained.
-It lives both within us and between us.
-It lives around us and before us.
-It sets our course and guides our steps when we choose to walk within its protection.
+During my fifth decade, I discovered a deeper connection to myself and to the creation of all things.
+I am unwilling to name the source without source.
+To do so is, for me, too confining, too limiting, too subject to false interpretations.
+Yet, I feel a powerful presence, an energy upon which love and life and all that is good is founded and sustained.
+This power lives within us, between us, around us and before us.
+When we open to it, our course becomes clearer.
 It is both me and not me.
-It is both you and not you.
+It is both the collective and not the collective.

-I cannot say or ever know what crossed my mother or father’s mind in their last moments.
+I will never know what crossed my mother or father’s mind in their last moments.
 Perhaps they took the hand of their God and were no longer afraid.
-I would hope that were true.
+I hope that was true.
 Since that time, however, I have vowed not to live an un-lived life and not to die a meaningless death.
-Conscious aging has been my goal and conscious living my ongoing quest.
+Conscious aging is my goal and conscious living my ongoing quest.